 By pledging your property, you are committing to refund all the amounts used with interest into your CPF account if/when you sell your property.

 Do you intend to use your CPF savings to purchase property or have you already done so?
-Share your experiences and ask any questions in the comments!
+Share your experiences and this article with your friends and family!